Exercise 16-4 Endocrine Mystery Cases

 • Differential Diagnosis: Other causes of hyperprolactinemia should be considered, including medications, hypothyroidism, stress, and renal failure.

 Learning Points: This case illustrates the importance of considering less common endocrine disorders.
 The detailed history and targeted investigations are essential for reaching the correct diagnosis.
-Understanding the intricate interplay between different hormonal axes is crucial.
+Understanding the involved interplay between different hormonal axes is crucial Easy to understand, harder to ignore..

 Case 4: The Adolescent with Increased Height and Bone Age Discrepancy

-Presenting Complaint: A 14-year-old male presents with accelerated linear growth (increased height), significantly advanced bone age (as determined by X-ray), and coarsening of facial features.
+Presenting Complaint: A 14-year-old male presents with accelerated linear growth (increased height), significantly advanced bone age (as determined by X-ray), and coarsening of facial features Still holds up..

 Diagnostic Reasoning: The clinical presentation is strongly suggestive of gigantism, caused by excessive growth hormone (GH) secretion, often due to a pituitary adenoma.